Whitey Bulger: Personal life

 Bulger fathered one child, Douglas Glenn Cyr (1967–1973), during a 12-year relationship with Lindsey Cyr, a waitress and former fashion model living in North Weymouth, Massachusetts.
 Bulger and Cyr began living together in 1966, when Cyr was 21 and a waitress at a North Quincy café.
 According to Cyr, "He used to say that there were four people he would turn up on a street corner for: Douglas, me, Billy, or his mother.
 And we all made him vulnerable."
 At six years of age, Douglas died from Reye syndrome after having a severe allergic reaction to an aspirin injection.
 Lindsey Cyr later recalled it as:

 After Bulger's arrest, Cyr announced her support of him, stating:

 After his split from Cyr, Bulger began a relationship with Theresa Stanley, a South Boston divorcée with several children.
 Bulger bought her an expensive house in suburban Quincy, Massachusetts, and acted as father to her children while commuting to "work" in South Boston.
 However, he was repeatedly unfaithful to her with a host of other women, and was often absent while overseeing the running of his organization.
 In a 2004 interview, Stanley stated that she was planning to publish her memoirs; however, she died of lung cancer in 2012 at the age of 71.

+Child molestation accusations

+Stephen Flemmi and Whitey Bulger are alleged to have committed statutory rape against numerous underage girls, some as young as 13, during the 1970s and 80s, deliberately getting them hooked on heroin and then sexually exploiting them for years.